Code-Cornelius/CorAI/README.md

 module.function()
 ```

-if one wants to simply use the name of the function without refering to the private call table of the library, one can write:
+if one wants to simply use the name of the function without referring to the private call table of the library, one can write:

 ```
 function = module.function